Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 A common mistake that first time authors make is to go from that lightbulb moment straight to writing without mapping out the book first.

-It's tempting to rush in, but outlining your book chapter by chapter allows you to dig deeper and it's also comforting to know there's a plan ahead.
+It’s tempting to rush in, but outlining your book chapter by chapter allows you to dig deeper, and it’s also comforting to know there’s a plan ahead.

 Take some time to plot out your book.
 Identify your hook and work out how you'll move seamlessly from one chapter to the next.
 And the killer question: how will you end your book?